marcocrupi/typescript-exercise/typescript_es3/README.md

-# 03 - FUNCTIONS: Parameter Type Annotations
+# 03 - FUNCTIONS: Optional Parameters

 Our proclaim() method is meant to default to printing 'I'm not ready...' when called without arguments.
 Mark its status parameter as optional.